Scottish National Trail (incl. GPX!)

 - Comrie - Loch Freuchie 30 km (Moderate)

-- Loch Freuchie - Aberfeldy 20 km (Slightly harder)
+- Loch Freuchie - Aberfeldy 20 km (Slightly harder).
+The SNT rejoins the Rob Roy Way just south of Aberfeldy.

 - Aberfeldy - Pitlochry 15 km (Slightly harder)